fede-da/PageDownloader/README.md

 - If username and password are required you can add them, but default is "No"
 - I suggest you to check "All pages" because sometimes Web sites can be tricky.

+If you like the project feel free to join me.